railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 As an illustration, take the case of the Tiny company which offers a service based on the Open ERP software.
 The company goes to several exhibitions and encounters dozens of prospects over a few days.
-It's important to handle each request quickly and efficiently.
+It is important to handle each request quickly and efficiently.

 The products offered by Tiny at these exhibitions are: